akeneo/pim-docs/migrate_pim/index.rst

 * Go to our `Community Repository <https://github.com/akeneo/pim-community-dev/>`_.
 * Select your branch in the drop down menu, for instance select 2.3 branch.
-* Then scroll down the page, and select the desire Changelog in the list, for instance `Changelog 2.3 version <https://github.com/akeneo/pim-community-dev/blob/2.3/CHANGELOG-2.3.md>`_.
+* Then scroll down the page, and select the desired Changelog in the list, for instance `Changelog 2.3 version <https://github.com/akeneo/pim-community-dev/blob/2.3/CHANGELOG-2.3.md>`_.

 .. note::